alexdoronin/gktest/README.md

 # CDB.
-Couch DB module for the Drupal
+Couch DB module for Drupal

 This is only a wrapper for Drupal for PHP-on-Couch library